 Ok males and family members you can tune out for this part!
 I've started using a menstrual cup in order to reduce the amount of tampons both in landfills and in my backpack.
 I don't want to go into too much detail but it's definitely a good cost-effective and eco-friendly option.
 There are lots of different varieties so do your research and give yourself some time to get used to it!

 This will be useful when we park the van somewhere for a few days and have no electricity.
 Also good for on the go when your phones dead and you forgot to save the address at your next destination.
 We've all been there!
+Have a look at some options here.

 Other ideas for eco-friendly travel